About Please Kill Me

 About the Authors – Legs McNeil & Gillian McCain

 Legs McNeil is an American music journalist.
 He is one of the three original founders of the seminal Punk that gave the movement its name; as well as being a former editor at Spin and editor-in-chief of Nerve Magazine.
-His regular column in Vice is read by over two hundred thousand readers each week.

 Besides Please Kill Me, McNeil is also co-author of The Other Hollywood: The Uncensored Oral History of the Porn Film Industry, a definitive work on the porn industry.
 As Publisher’s Weekly said, “This compulsively readable book perfectly captures the pop culture zeitgeist.
 It doesn’t hurt that the history of American pornography is inextricably intertwined with all the subjects that captivate us: sex, drugs, beauty, fame, money, the Mafia, law enforcement and violence.”